GioTro/NN-sudoku/README.md

 # NN-sudoku
 > Work and progress far from finito.
-Want to lay the ground work then use digits from mnist to solve from images.
+Want to lay the groundwork then maybe use digits from mnist to solve from images.

 Sudoku solver composed of a CNN.